 As you make your way through Carrickfergus, on a drive towards the coast, a beautiful building comes into view on your left.
 Set back from the road and partly secluded by trees, you glance views of a clock tower and cheerful red doors as you drive by.
-I have often wondered how this building came to be here, it looks so charming and quaint, and have often imagined it would be rather lovely to live there.
+I have often wondered how this building came to be here.
+It looks so charming and quaint, and have often imagined it would be rather lovely to live there.
+It is called Sheils Houses.

 On Saturday I decided to stop on a side road and investigate a bit more.
-As I reached the entrance and noticed the ‘Private’ sign, I hesitated, unsure as to whether it was appropriate to take some photographs.
+As I reached the entrance and noticed the ‘Private’ sign, I hesitated.
+I was unsure as to whether it was appropriate to take some photographs.

-The place I had stopped at is called Sheils Houses – one of five institutes built in Ireland at the bequest of Charles Sheils, a local philanthropist born in 1782 who created alms houses for those who had fallen on hard times, particularly after the Great Famine.
-The houses at Carrickfergus were designed by architect Charles Lanyon (who also designed Queen’s University in Belfast) and consist of a beautifully crafted, horse-shoe shaped terrace of houses, each one unique, with a clock tower at the warden’s house.
+Sheils Houses is one of five institutes built in Ireland at the bequest of Charles Sheils.
+He was a local philanthropist born in 1782 who created alms houses for those who had fallen on hard times, particularly after the Great Famine.
+The houses at Carrickfergus were designed by architect Charles Lanyon (who also designed Queen’s University in Belfast).
+They consist of a beautifully crafted, horse-shoe shaped terrace of houses, each one unique, with a clock tower at the warden’s house.

-I wandered around the grounds, which was almost like a woodland at the entrance, discovering a small allotment, a pond and a mixture of fading flowers and flowers in bloom.
+I wandered around the grounds.
+There is a small woodland area at the entrance.
+I also discovered a small allotment, a pond and a mixture of fading flowers and flowers in bloom.

 I wandered across to the far side of the grounds, to discover more houses which were built later in 1918.

-Although there is a busy road nearby, it was a lovely, tranquil space to walk through, looking back to catch glimpses of the pretty houses in one direction, and glimpses of the sea in the other.
+Although there is a busy road nearby, it was a lovely, tranquil space to walk through.
+You could see glimpses of the pretty houses in one direction, and glimpses of the sea in the other.
 As I made my way back to the entrance, I spotted this amongst the leaves…isn’t that lovely ?

-The man I had met at the entrance had told me his heart beat slows down a little when he drives home through the gates after a busy day at work and after spending a short time here I can so understand why.
+The man I had met at the entrance had told me his heartbeat slows down a little when he drives home through the gates after a busy day at work.
+After spending a short time here I can so understand why.

-Although it’s not on the main tourist trail, if you happen to be in the area, it’s definitely worth stopping for a time to admire the lovely architecture and learn a little of our local history.
-I often find it’s hidden gems like these that reveal more about our past and I would hope to stop again there in summer (when hopefully it will be a little warmer!).
+Although it’s not on the main tourist trail, if you happen to be in the area, it’s definitely worth stopping for a time.
+If only to admire the lovely architecture and learn a little of our local history.
+I often find it’s hidden gems like these that reveal more about our past.
+And I would hope to stop again there in summer (when hopefully it will be a little warmer).

 What about you?
 Are there places where you live that are hidden gems ?
 I’d love to know !